 Additional grant funding relating to the pandemic was received throughout 2020-21, however some grants were to cover both the current year and 2021-22.
-As a result of this our earmarked general fund reserve balances are around £9m more than usual.
-This can be seen in the Movement in Reserves Statement where earmarked general fund reserves have increased from £14,696k to £25,234k and also in Usable reserves in the Balance Sheet, higher cash balances and in note 6 (Council Tax and Business Rates reserve and the Revenue Grants received in Advance reserve).
-This £9m is not available for general use, it is either allocated to continue providing grants which the schemes were set up for or to cover the NNDR Collection fund deficit as detailed above.
+As a result of this our earmarked general fund reserve balances were around £9m more than usual as at 31 March 2021.
+These grants were largely paid out in 2021-22, resulting in a reduction in earmarked reserves down to more usual levels.
+This can be seen in the Movement in Reserves Statement where earmarked general fund reserves have decreased from £25,234k to £18,812k and also in Usable reserves in the Balance Sheet and in note 6 (Council Tax and Business Rates reserve and the Revenue Grants received in Advance reserve).